TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 </br>

-_The non-functional aspects I've included:-_
+_**The non-functional aspects I've included:-**_

-☑ I've made use of K8s annotations for Cross-Zone Load Balancing = High Availability - Distributes Traffic evenly across pods in multiple Availability Zones
+☑ **I've made use of K8s annotations for Cross-Zone Load Balancing = HA Configuration** - Distributes Traffic evenly across pods in multiple AZs
-Network Load Balancer naturally does ensure scalability - ➡️ NLB means Super-low Latency + Super High Performance 👍
+Network Load Balancer naturally does ensure scalability - ➡️**NLBs = Reducing latency + Improving performance 👍**

-☑ Also, client source ips are preserved to ensure a better security, --> this will later help us in implementing WAF NACls that could be associated with the API Gateway fronting the LB --> Enhanced Security ☑️
+☑ Also, **we'll be preserving client source ips are preserved** to ensure a better security, --> this will later help us in implementing WAF NACls that could be associated with the API Gateway fronting the LB --> Enhanced Security ☑️

 </br>